 COMPLAINTS POLICY

-Please ensure that you insert information relevant to your school where prompted in yellow, and amend references to “Example School” so that they are replaced with your school name.
-For this policy to be effective, it must be localised and relevant to the needs of your school community.
-Therefore, you should edit the text in yellow to reflect the individual circumstances of your school.
-You are encouraged to change the font and text styles used in this template to reflect your school colours and include your school logo where possible.

-Text highlighted in green is for instructional purposes only and should be removed prior to finalising this policy document.

 Purpose

+This is a formal complaints process, other concerns or queries should be directed to your child’s teacher.

 The purpose of this policy is to:

 provide an outline of the complaints process at Hazelwood North Primary School so that parents and members of the community are informed of how they can raise complaints or concerns about issues arising at our school

-ensure that all complaints regarding Example School are managed in a timely, effective, fair and respectful manner.
+ensure that all complaints regarding Hazelwood North Primary School are managed in a timely, effective, fair and respectful manner.

 Scope